Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 * Some languages, regions, or demographics may be underrepresented.
 * Historical data may contain systematic biases.

-If biased data is fed into the AI agent, the resulting sentiment analysis and business recommendations can also be biased.
+<mark>If biased data is fed into the AI agent, the resulting sentiment analysis and business recommendations can also be biased.</mark>

 Therefore: